aws-samples/using-amazon-ebs-elastic-volumes-with-oracle-databases/using-amazon-ebs-elastic-volumes-with-oracle-databases-part-3-databases-using-oracle-asm/Readme.md

+## Using Amazon EBS elastic volumes with Oracle databases - Databases using Oracle ASM

 This sample demonstrates how to use elastic volumes to increase the database storage or change the IOPS provisioned without an impact on database availability or performance.
 This focuses on Oracle databases that use Oracle